Select travel dates to see prices

 Monitoring activities are carried out along 6 km of nesting beach.
 Volunteers will be in charge of leading volunteers and/or groups of students while on the beach, explaining the beach protocol and supervising them on the process of data collection.

-Volunteers are expected to participate in other activities carried out by the Reserve like environmental education activities, talks and workshops with students and volunteers, beach cleaning, recycling projects, or other needs of the station.
+Volunteers are expected to participate in other activities carried out by the Reserve like environmental education activities, beach cleaning, recycling projects, or other needs of the station.
 Volunteers are expected to work long hours throughout day or night, often with little sleep.

 The place is surrounded by nature and is very safe site for volunteers, it is a small community where everyone knows each other and help each other, the Coast Guard station is 200 meters from the project, we don’t have electricity yet, but we have a solar panel that provides us with electricity to charge phones laptop etc. and it provides light for the night.